R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: The R-VGAL algorithm

 where

-The first term on the right-hand side of~\eqref{eq:louis_identity} is obtained using Fisher's identity, as discussed in Section \ref{sec:fishers_identity}.
+The first term on the right-hand side of~\eqref{eq:louis_identity} is obtained using Fisher's identity, as discussed in Sect. \ref{sec:fishers_identity}.
 The second term consists of two integrals (see~\eqref{eq:louis_second_term}), which can also be approximated using samples.
 Specifically,